 - Set up a password

-sudo passwd ubuntu(replace "ubuntu" with your username as appropriate)
+sudo passwd ubuntu(replace "ubuntu" with your instance default username or your username as appropriate)

 - Enter a password

-sudo chown ubuntu /mnt(replace "ubuntu" with your username as appropriate)
+sudo chown ubuntu:ubuntu /mnt(replace "ubuntu:ubuntu" with your instance default username:usergroup or your username:usergroup as appropriate)

 Console Access through the Web Browser